Chapter 02

 Arms race

-Tommy counted upon his fingers, and then repeated, but stopped at either the seventh or eight digit.
-The youngster was a mix of amazed and confounded.
+Tommy counted upon his fingers, and then repeated, but stopped at either the seventh or eighth digit.
 A man had to be rich to be able to buy a stainless-steel power-bow; even a plain metal one – which were several gold-pieces less.
 Tommy knew that Methuselah, his paternal grandfather, had gold.
 But seventeen or eighteen pieces?
 It was hard to imagine, anyone having that much gold.
-But he also knew, even if Grandfather had way more than that, he wouldn’t spend any of them on “that vanity.”
-One thing the boy did know was: if the Agagites even had three silver pieces between them, that was stretching things a bit; for Grandfather told him, rummies don’t put away their coins, they waste them, and then grumble..
+But he also knew, even if Grandfather Amnon, his mother’s father, had that sort of coinage, neither would he spend any of them on “that vanity.”
+Coins were for practical things, like…he looked around, but there really wasn’t much that Grampa Amnon didn’t make himself.
+Oh wait, didn’t the broidered dress Gramma Tamar was wearing, come from Grampa’s coins?
+One thing the boy did know was: if the Agagites had three silver pieces between them, that was stretching things a bit; for Grandfather Methuselah had told him, rummies don’t put away their coins, they waste them, and then “grumble at the pie-man.”

-Barb emerged from the pantry, her father called her over to table, motioning her to take a seat upon the long bench; he grimaced a bit, for he’d moved his shoulder the wrong way.
+Barb emerged from the pantry, Amnon, her father called her over to table, motioning her to take a seat upon the long bench; he grimaced a bit, for he had moved his shoulder the wrong way.
 He then made a cautionary statement, along the lines of the neighbor having been seen walking another lady to her father’s door.
-“Oh father,” Barb’s hand touched her upper chest, “just breaks my pitter-patter heart.”
-From her parent’s sleeping chamber came the familiar soft creak of her parents’ raiment chest being opened - and her mother’s familiar, “Don’t give your father smartmouth.”
+“Oh father,” Barb made a face, her hand touching her upper chest, “just breaks my heart.”
+Amnon responded with a glower.
+From her parent’s sleeping chamber came the familiar soft creak of her parents’ raiment chest being opened - and her mother’s familiar, “Don’t give your father smart-mouth.”
 A moment later, after the rustling of fabric being put away, came the soft thud of the chest being shut.

 From the matron’s vantage, she caught a glimpse of her husband’s battered shield; it swayed, just slightly in the almost non-existent breeze – triggered by the embedded through, half-rusted metal shaft.
-What little the woman knew about ordnance – aside of applying oils to wood, leather and stone, she was grateful that maggoty horde hadn’t the foresight to spend the few extra coppers on RustWarrior; otherwise, the iron spear would have likely penetrated another half-index.
-Before exiting the chamber, she wiped away a cobweb which extended from a shield to the flint battle-axe, both which hung upon the lattice; these, still useable, were from that certain battle which had occurred several years over a century and half ago.
-The shield, not native to her husband’s people, was a war trophy – one, among others, taken from her people.
+What little the woman knew about ordnance – aside of applying oils to wood, leather and stone, she was grateful that maggoty horde hadn’t the foresight to spend the few extra coppers on RustWarrior; otherwise, the iron spear would have likely penetrated another half-index – and would have pierced her husband’s forearm even worse.
+Before exiting the chamber, she wiped away a cobweb which extended from a shield to the flint battle-axe, both which hung upon the lattice; these, of course still useable, were from that certain battle which had occurred several years over a century and half ago.
+The shield, not native to her husband’s people, was a war trophy – one, among others, taken from her people as recompense for having driven off the horde.
 The battle gunk long removed, from both the ordnance and from her nailbeds.
-She glanced at her fingernails, they were getting a bit long.
+She glanced at her finger nails, they were getting a bit long; her husband “preferred” they not extend beyond her finger tips.
+What was that newfangled word her daughter had, blurted concerning her father?
+Micromanage.

 The familiar clattering of implements reached her ears; her husband was in his workspace plaining lengths of boards affixed together in a rounded rectangle; a bitter solution of animal urine emanated from a tub nearby the enclosure – an edge of leather peeked from the container.
-She hated war; the needless deaths of men, who partook in battle – and animals, who’d nothing to do with it.
+He wasn’t supposed to be out there, dealing with that, the healer said…Tamar hated war; the needless deaths of men, who partook in battle – and the needless deaths of animals, who had nothing to do with it.

 “Then thou shalt bring her home to thine house; and she shall shave her head, and pare her nails;” Deuteronomy 21:12

-One cousin commented to another, while loading a cart of foodstuffs and other things, they wouldn't need right away, but would eventually.
-Their chit-chat momentarily interrupted as several boys had run past; one, with an old matted fur wrapped around his head, running behind them - and catching up - was the andy.
-Well, "andy" decided to take a short cut, but unfortunately, ran into a nearby clothes line, scattering some of the items to the ground.
-"You little brute!!"
-A young girl, fed up, for she had spent the entire morning washing and hanging laundry; she took off running after andy.
-In her hand, she wielded a stick. it took the maiden about a half moment to realize the boy could not only outrun her, but he was relishing disposable time by turning around and making rude faces.
+One cousin commented to another, as they loaded a container of non-food supplies upon a wagon – items, such as tools, axel grease, and parts which would likely need replaced during the journey up and over.
+Their chit-chat momentarily interrupted as several boys had run past; one, with an old matted fur wrapped around his head, running behind them was the andy.
+He suddenly took a short cut, but unfortunately, ran into a nearby clothes line, scattering some of the items to the ground.
+"You little brute!!
+The young girl was thoroughly fed up, for she had spent the entire morning washing and hanging laundry; grabbing a stick, she took off running after andy.
+It took the maiden but a half moment to realize the boy could not only outrun her, but he was relishing disposable time by turning around and making rude faces.
 “I’ll get you!” she shouted at his retreating back.
-“Little fiend,” she sniffled, while proceeding to rewash the pieces the boy had displaced.
-The sickness had run through the girl’s family – and getting things cleaned up had taken days, for both she and her sister; while her mother was over it, the woman was yet somewhat woozy.
+“Little fiend,” she sniffled, while proceeding to either shake out if not rewash the pieces the boy had displaced.
+The sickness had run through the girl’s family – and getting things cleaned up had taken days, for both she and her sister; while her mother was over it, the woman was yet somewhat woozy, and needed to sit down for a while before getting onto the business of preparing the family’s afternoon meal.

-Three men were loading a cart, while recollecting past events which had taken place in their village – and events, not so previous.
-One such event, sparked by the passing by of a certain young widow, who was totting a basket of maize.
+Three men were building two carts, while recollecting past events which had taken place in their village – and ones, not so previous.
+One such event, sparked by the passing of the young widow, who was totting a basket of maize.
 One chuckled, making some comment about not having to worry about bird lizards.
 Another man, didn’t quite follow.
 The first then followed up with, “Crazy ‘el scare ‘em off!”
-The third man, wearing a curved foot-claw attached to a thong around his neck, scratched his beard, but didn’t say a word; in his experience, he seen mamma bears in action – they’ll square with anything, to save their cub.
-As for the Council’s decision – of which, he’d been asked a related question, but had no say in the matter – knew something wasn’t adding up, but neither could he prove, one way or the other; besides, the matter wasn’t any of his business.
-Still, the man didn’t just fall off the melon cart; kids whose parents are “unfit,” tend to not play well with the other kids.
+The third man, wearing a curved foot-claw attached to a thong around his neck, scratched his fuzzy, while partially matted, beard.
+He said not a word; in his experience, he had seen mamma bears in action – they’ll square with anything, to save their cub.
+As for the Council’s decision, he disagreed; something wasn’t adding up, but neither could he prove, one way or the other.
+Besides, the events weren’t any of his business.
+Still, kids whose parents are “unfit,” tend to not play well with the other kids.
 That boy was pure team.
 Whinnying sounds came from a short distance away, from where the men were finishing up.
-Three or four boys were running, each wearing a bundle of soft grasses tied to back of their trousers; one of those wild south plains stallions was Tommy.
+Three or four boys were running, each wearing a bundle of soft grasses tied in back of their trousers.
+One of those wild south plains stallions was Tommy.

-The wagon loaded, neither of the men had much to say, concerning the proverbial "elephant in the bower."
-There really wasn’t much left to say – except, for goodbyes-for-now.
-Among the other adults, these greetings were making the rounds.
-In-laws, distant cousins - in short, friends - might not see one another for a while.
-More than a few mothers spent as much time as possible with their married daughters – who’d previously married outside their patri-family.
-A few families, here and there, had decided, they're either staying put, or relocating to another village – most decided, however, better to face the unknown frontier than the too well-known pollution and sickness - not to mention, cringy creatures.
+The wagons and carts, greased and inspected were trail ready; within a week, textiles, foodstuffs would to be loaded.
+The workday, drawing to an end.
+Over the following several days, besides making ready for the journey, there would be more than a few goodbyes making the rounds, between siblings, in-laws, cousins, friends who might not see one another for a while – for the people would split up into three groups.
+More than a few mothers spent as much time as possible with their married daughters – who had married outside their patri-family.
+A few families, here and there, had decided, they were either staying put, or relocating to another village – most decided, however, better to face the unknown frontier than continue dealing with pollution and sickness - not to mention, cringy creatures.

-Wasn't like this bug-out had been decided at last Thursday's council - or even their previous session.
-Lamech, son of Methuselah, had initially decided he was staying on - that was, until he’d seen the troglodyte.
-Actually, he'd smelled it, a good mile or so away.
-Nope, whatever the hang THAT was, it sure wasn't an animal – speculation was, a trog was the progeny of a giant and an exceedingly unwilling female orangutan.
+Wasn't like this bug-out had been decided during last Thursday's council - or even their previous session.
+Lamech, son of Methuselah, had initially decided he was staying on - that was, until he had seen the troglodyte.
+Actually, he had smelled it, a good furlong (1/8 of a mile) or so away.
+Whatever THAT was, it sure wasn't an animal – speculation was: a trog was the progeny of a giant and a very unwilling female orangutan.
 Was one thing to hear, as children, cautionary tales, of what becomes of little boys and girls, who tell lies, steal honey cakes, and talk back to their elders.
 But to see one of those things?
-No thanks.
 It had been hunched over, but still, about eight cubits tall - maybe ten.
 Neither Lamech, nor his buddy had chosen to stick around long enough to take measurements.
-In the ... the mutant's vile maw, a bird-lizard struggled - and screamed, as if it was human.
+In the mutant's vile maw, a young bird-lizard struggled - and screamed, as if it was human.

-Nope!
-Time to CSMO - collect stuff, and move out.
+Time to CSMO - Collect Stuff, and Move Out.

-An old rodent, peeking out from his battlement, instinctively knew the same – for with the bipeds gone, there’d no longer be the relatively ez-eats found here and there; the greenery, left untended, would almost immediately begin to nudge against and then, about suddenly, overtake both field and structure.
-Soon, too soon, the beasts of the forest would begin returning to reclaim the territories of which their great, great, great, great grandsires had formerly held.
-His beady eyes peered toward the thicket; the very idea, however vague, of having to compete for resources didn’t suit him.
-He settled in for a nap.
+An old rodent, peeking out from his battlement, instinctively knew the same – for with the bipeds gone, there would no longer be the relatively ez-eats found here and there.
+The greenery, left untended, would almost immediately begin to nudge against and then, about suddenly, overtake both field and structure.
+Soon, too soon, the beasts of the forest would begin returning to reclaim the territories which their great, great, great, great grandsires had formerly held.
+His beady eyes peered toward the thicket; the very idea, however vague, of having to compete for resources, he didn’t find agreeable.
+He settled in for his mid-afternoon nap.

 Enoch and surrounding communities

 "No, Cyndi, what you've selected is fine."
 Adah arose from her seat, crossed the hall, entering a room, where her eveningwear was kept.
 In the first room, where she had been, a second maid, had entered through the room's other entrance, picked up the outer robe, then came back for the pumps.
-As Adah was being helped into a rather voluminous under-gown - some of the servants believed their mistress to be a bit old fashioned; why such an attractive lady insisted on keeping under wraps...?
+As Adah was being helped into a rather voluminous under-gown – her personal servants believed their mistress to be old fashioned; why such an attractive lady insisted on keeping under wraps...?
 What was this!
 The 800s?
 Adah's secretary entered.
-The look in the woman's face said it all; the few hours, for which Adah's time was free...
+The look in the woman's face said it all; the few hours, for which Adah had thought her time was free...
 Nope.
 Why on earth, Lamech didn't handle this...ugh, silly thought.
-Whatever...

-The Lady, now seated in the lounge outside the dining room, was hungry.
+The Lady arrived to the lounge outside the dining room, her stomach moaned.
 Beside her, upon a nearby sideboard, sat a delicious tray of strawberries and nuts, but it wouldn't do for her to get up, and grab one of the appetizer plates and spear a few pieces with one of the small forks.
 She sipped the beverage, which a servant carrying a small tray had brought her.
-The servant then crossed over to where Zillah, Lamech's second wife was seated.
+The servant then crossed over to where Zillah, Lamech's second wife, was seated.
 The servant then crossed back over to the sideboard and spooned a few pieces of fruit and nuts, serving Adah first, then returned to the board to serve Zillah.

 Adah having been busy with paper-work, had barely eaten a thing all day - what else was new!
 She looked down at the little plate; four or five berries, and two walnut halves, and one iddy-biddy cracker.
 The soup, salad and entree, would of course, be delicious; but the portions rather skimpy.
 As for dessert, that would consist of either a tiny cup of pudding or jello.
-While, Adah didn't care much for her younger, prettier competition, at the same time, she couldn't help but feel a bit of sympathy toward the buxom girl.
-Those decades ago, there she had been, thinking that marrying money would mean plenty of food - it wasn't that the girl came from an impoverished family, it just was that farming – even for farmers who knew what they were doing, was ... well, hit or miss; especially lately, with the famine going on.
+While, Adah didn't care much for her younger, prettier competition, at the same time, she couldn't help but feel sympathy toward her younger buxom sister-wife.
+Those decades ago, the younger had been, thinking that marrying money would mean plenty of food - it wasn't that the girl came from an impoverished family, it was that farming – even for farmers who knew what they were doing - was more a hit or miss operation; especially lately, with the famine.

-Jabal and Tubal-Cain then entered; neither did wait to be served.
+Jabal and Tubal-Cain then entered; neither waited to be served.
 Instead, both men bellied on up to the sideboard, filled their small plates - taking most the remaining contents from the tray, took seats, and began to eat, while talking shop: barely acknowledging, their mother, or stepmother.
-Young men, and food - no surprise :/ Both then headed for the kitchen, where the food would shortly be served in the dining room.
+Young men, and food - no surprise.
+Both then headed for the kitchen, where the food would shortly be served in the dining room.
 Neither wanted to wait... places to go, things to do.
-The older son was headed to a concert; the other, back to his shop.
+Jabal, the older son, was headed into town to see about a wagon; Tubal-Cain, the younger, back to his foundry.

 "Ladies," a servant called, "dinner is served."